Before diving in

 If not, make sure to click on the lock icon, and then, use the + symbol to select the Arturia Software Center in your Application folder.

-If needed, you can also manually check and correct the permissions/ownership as follows:
+3/If none of the above suggestions did help, you can also manually check and correct the permissions/ownership as follows:

 - First, close the Arturia Software Center if running.